Celia M. Hunter: Project Chariot

 The second battle was known as Project Chariot, a proposal that involved shoreline blasting using a nuclear bomb to blast a harbor out of the northwest Arctic coast 30 mi south of Pt.
 Hope.
 Dr. Edward Teller and others from the Atomic Energy Commission (AEC) had come to Alaska to convince residents that atomic power in the Arctic would bring a wealth of benefits to the state.
 He toured the state and convinced the Alaskan delegation and the Anchorage and Fairbanks Chambers of Commerce of the economic benefits that would result from a permanently open port at Point Hope.
 Academics at the University of Alaska-Fairbanks were not so easily convinced.
 The University's professors demanded to know how Dr. Teller and the AEC would identify the impacts of fallout from a nuclear explosion with no pre-blast knowledge of the land and its inhabitants.
 That was how they got the first Environmental Impact Statement investigation.
-This was ten years before the National Environmental Policy Act (NEPA) became law under President Nixon.
-It was discovered that AEC was more interested in experimenting with the blasts and with the radioactive fallout than Alaska's economic and social well-being, which led to the downfall of Project Chariot.

-The ACS became involved, and the March 1961 issue of the ACS News Bulletin explored the broader significance of Project Chariot.
-Data from dedicated University scientists like Dr. Leslie Viereck, Don Foote, and Dr. William Pruitt provided indisputable evidence for their case.
-Hunter wrote, "The consequences were laid out insofar as they could be known or calculated, and the price Alaska might have to pay in terms of having vast areas so contaminated they could not be utilized, was forecast."
-The ACS Bulletin was distributed widely in Washington, DC, and reprinted through other organizations such as the Sierra Club.
-Ginny Wood recalls the effectiveness of the networking: it soon brought the issue of Project Chariot to a national audience.
-Seeing the Sierra Club briefings, Secretary of Interior Stewart Udall became puzzled as to why the AEC did not go through him on the project and asked to be sent all the information that the Sierra Club was receiving.
-As a result, ACS developed a direct line to the head of the Department of the Interior, effectively undermining Edward Teller and the AEC.